Awesome-Server-Side-Swift/TheList/README.md

-# TheList
+# The Awesome Server Side Swift List

-A list of Awesome Server Side Swift 3 projects
+A list of Awesome Server Side Swift 3 projects.
+The list will be categorized by Frameworks, Utilities...